clairesunstudio/mayflower-docs/docs/components/atoms/checkbox.md

 This component is optional.
 It's a decorative element and safely omitted without any concerns for accessibility.

 When the icon conveys the same text content as the `<label>`'s, the icon is used for decorative purpose with `aria-hidden="true"`.
-No text alternative is provided, and assistive technology would ignore the icon.
+No text alternative is provided, and assistive technologies would ignore the icon.

-If it presents additional information to the label text content, the icon should not have `aria-hidden="true"` and provides text alternative through `alt`, visually hidden text, or other methods assistive technology can access.
+If it presents additional information to the label text content, the icon should not have `aria-hidden="true"` and provides text alternative through `alt`, visually hidden text, or other methods assistive technologies can access.